psimm/semeval-finetuning/README.md

 This project uses Modal for training and inference.
 You'll need a Modal account to run the training and inference scripts.
 You can sign up for a free account at [https://modal.com](https://modal.com).
 The free tier is enough to train and evaluate multiple models.

-Weights & Biases is used for tracking experiments.
+Weights & Biases can be used for tracking experiments.
 A free account can be created at [https://wandb.ai](https://wandb.ai).

-Setup the `wandb` secret in Modal.
+If you use W&B, set the `ALLOW_WANDB` environment variable to `true` and edit the wandb configuration in the axolotl config files.
+Also set the `wandb` secret in Modal.

 To download the [Llama-3-8B model](https://huggingface.co/meta-llama/Meta-Llama-3-8B), a HuggingFace account is required.
 Further, access has to be requested for the model.